-Yellowjackets live in nest or colonies.
-Their nest are usually found in the ground or in cavernous areas such as crawlspaces.
-Feeding on proteins and sweets they can usually be found around trash and recycling bins.
+Yellowjackets live in nests or colonies.
+Their nest are usually found in the ground or in cavernous areas such as crawl spaces.
+Feeding on proteins and sweets, they can usually be found around trash and recycling bins.
 The colony is at its peak in late summer and early autumn.

 Yellowjackets are territorial and will sting if they feel that there nest is threatened.
 They can sting repeatedly and can cause allergic reactions.
 They are extremely aggressive.